elizabethhsy/Climate-Foresight/build_instructions.md

 There are more than one way to do this, and you can adjust this to your liking.
 This is why I have not pushed any changes to CMakeLists.txt to our repo, as things will probably be different on your system.

+### Usage

+#### Climate model
+You can run a test model with `./dcm_weather ssp585 a.txt` with the contents of `a.txt` being `1.876 5.154 0.6435 2.632 9.262 52.93 1.285 2.691 0.4395 28.24 8`
+to see what's going on.

+You can also run the `run_all_climate_scenarios.sh` shell script.
+This runs all available weather scenarios with the default prior expectations.
+It copies and sanitizes the data, and then copy it to the webapi data directory.

+#### 3body model
+Run test with `./dcm_3body 0.04`.

+The shell script `run_all_3body_scenarios.sh` runs only for `x=0.04` at the moment.
+This copies the result to the webapi data directory.